anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 ### CoAP discovery

 The discovery of the coaps EST server, using coap discovery, by the Join Proxy follows section 6 of {{I-D.ietf-ace-coap-est}}.

 ### Autonomous Network

 In the context of autonomous networks, the Join Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{I-D.ietf-anima-bootstrapping-keyinfra}} discusses this in more detail.
-The EST-server announces itself using ACP instance of GRASP using M_FLOOD messages.
+The Registrar announces itself using ACP instance of GRASP using M_FLOOD messages.
 Autonomous Network Join Proxies MUST support GRASP discovery of EST-server as decribed in section 4.3 of {{I-D.ietf-anima-bootstrapping-keyinfra}} .

 ### 6tisch discovery